-Facebook will implement board decisions to allow or remove the content properly brought to it for review within seven (7) days of the release of the board's decision on how to action the content.
-In addition, Facebook will undertake a review to determine if there is identical content with parallel context46 associated with the board's decision that remains on Facebook.
+Facebook will implement board decisions to allow - as is, or with a warning screen (when available) - or remove the content properly brought to it for review within seven (7) days of the release of the board's decision on how to action the content.
+In addition, Facebook will undertake a review to determine if there is identical content with parallel context associated with the board's decision that remains on Facebook.
 If Facebook determines that it has the technical and operational capacity to take action on that content as well, it will do so promptly.